Hakaraou/Hakaraou/README.md

   **webserv** – A fully functional HTTP server built in C++98, implementing CGI handling, multipart file uploads, and non-blocking I/O.

 - ✅ **Completed:**
   **inception** – A Docker-based infrastructure project that sets up WordPress, NGINX, and MariaDB with secure TLS-only access and container isolation.
+  **minishell** – A custom Unix shell with support for built-in commands, piping, and redirections.
+  **cub3d** – A raycasting game engine project inspired by classic Wolfenstein 3D, built in C.

 ---